Carlo Ancelotti: Style of management

+Reception

-Nicknamed Don Carlo by the Spanish media, and Re Carlo in the Italian press ("King Charles" in Italian), Ancelotti is regarded as one of the greatest and most successful managers of all time, and has drawn praise in the press for his longevity as well as his record–breaking achievements.
+Nicknamed Don Carlo by the Spanish media, and Re Carlo in the Italian press ("King Charles" in Italian), Ancelotti is regarded as one of the greatest and most successful managers of all time, and has drawn praise in the press for his longevity as well as his record-breaking achievements.
 Despite becoming the first manager to win the league title in the top five European football leagues, Ancelotti's domestic record, and his lack of numerous league titles in comparison to his record-breaking success in European club competitions, has occasionally been criticised in the media.
-In 2015, Miguel Delaney of ESPN concluded that Ancelotti's more relaxed management style is more suited to winning cup competitions that are "far more open to blind luck and all the one-off nuances," in contrast to autocratic managers like Pep Guardiola, Sir Alex Ferguson, and José Mourinho, who have amassed better domestic records and more league championships.
+In 2015, Miguel Delaney of ESPN concluded that Ancelotti's more relaxed management style is more suited to winning cup competitions that are "far more open to blind luck and all the one-off nuances", in contrast to autocratic managers like Pep Guardiola, Sir Alex Ferguson, and José Mourinho, who have amassed better domestic records and more league championships.
 Ancelotti himself has also referenced this discrepancy in the title of his autobiography, which translates to "I prefer Cups".

-Ancelotti's 2024–25 season was notably marked by four consecutive defeats to Barcelona under Hansi Flick, across La Liga, the 2024 Supercopa de España final, the Copa del Rey final, and a late-season league encounter.
+Ancelotti's 2024–25 season featured four consecutive defeats to Barcelona under Hansi Flick, across La Liga, the 2025 Supercopa de España final, and the 2025 Copa del Rey final.
 The matches exposed structural weaknesses in Ancelotti's typically balanced 4–3–3 system, particularly when facing high-intensity pressing and rapid wide transitions.
-Flick's Barcelona consistently targeted the space behind Madrid's advancing full-backs, using wide overloads and fast switches of play to isolate Real's defenders.
+Flick's Barcelona consistently targeted the space behind Madrid's advancing full-backs, using wide overloads and fast switches of play to isolate Real Madrid's defenders.
 Ancelotti's midfield trio often struggled to cope with the verticality of Barcelona's attacking patterns, particularly when pressed into transitional moments.
-Despite Kylian Mbappé's individual brilliance in the final La Liga match—scoring a hat-trick—Madrid's defensive line was repeatedly caught high and exposed by diagonal runs from Lamine Yamal and Raphinha.
+Despite Kylian Mbappé's hat-trick in the final La Liga match, Madrid's defensive line was repeatedly caught high and exposed by diagonal runs from Lamine Yamal and Raphinha.
 The sequence of defeats sparked criticism of Ancelotti's reluctance to adapt tactically, with analysts noting his adherence to familiar patterns even as Barcelona's pressing traps and wide combinations consistently unbalanced his team.
 The four defeats were viewed as a rare blemish on Ancelotti's otherwise pragmatic and adaptive managerial reputation.
+During his time at Real Madrid, Ancelotti also dismissed criticism that he was an "old-school" manager, citing his longevity and success as evidence of his adaptability.
+He was widely praised in the media during his time at the club for his man-management skills.

+During his time with the Brazilian national team, Ancelotti was criticised in the media for implementing an atypical, more defensive style, in contrast to Brazil's historic association with joga bonito.